devbyalc/neverwrote/README.md

 # CSE2WDC/CSE5WDC Assignment: Neverwrote
-Alicia worked mainly on the REST API and the FrontEnd
+Alicia worked mainly on the API and the FrontEnd

 Ideal Environment of this project would be a linux computer